top of page

 Search

-Why Safe Chimney Sweeping Matters
+The Importance of Safe Chimney Sweeping

 A blocked or dirty chimney is a ticking time bomb.
 Creosote builds up fast.
 It’s sticky, flammable, and a major fire hazard.
 I remember one Christmas when a friend’s chimney caught fire.
 The flames shot up the flue, and the whole house was at risk.
 Luckily, they had their chimney swept regularly.
 The fire was contained quickly.
 That’s why safety isn’t optional.